benjholla/bomod/README.md

 - The color of the C code for each subroutine matches the color of the corresponding subroutine memory location.
 - A `$` indicates a return pointer to the subroutine with the same color as the `$` address.
 - A `?` indicates a stack canary.
 If the value of a canary changes, then the stack guard check will fail.
-- For additional details see [http://nsfsecurity.pr.erau.edu/bom_docs/ppts/IntroToBOmod.ppt](http://nsfsecurity.pr.erau.edu/bom_docs/ppts/IntroToBOmod.ppt).
+- For additional details see the [Demo Interaction Guide](./mirror/HowToUseApplet.pdf).